Bridge - Relaxed Duplicate

 Please see the bottom of this page for the specific Data Protection and Privacy policies for this group.

-We are now often full with a waiting list so please contact me in advance if your want to play so I can confirm your place.
-Do not just turn up to a session.
+Please do not just turn up to a session.
 I will send out a confirmation eMail with who is on the playing list a day or so before the session.

 Please ensure that you arrive by 9:50 so that I can set up the movement (drinks and biscuits will be available from about 9:30).
 If you arrive after 9:50 without informing me in advance I may not be able to seat you if I have already the movement set up.